Coming to Ireland from Ukraine

 Accommodation and housing

-If you have been granted temporary protection, you can get help with getting somewhere to stay if you need it.
-You should tell immigration officials that you need a place to stay when you arrive in Ireland and they will refer you to the International Protection Accommodation Service (IPAS).
+You should tell immigration officials that you need a place to stay when you arrive in Ireland and they will refer you to the Government’s Ukraine Crisis Temporary Accommodation Team (UCTAT).

-IPAS accommodation is free of charge and includes different types of accommodation.
+UCTAT accommodation is free of charge and includes different types of accommodation.
 For example, you may be accommodated in a hotel, guest house or another type of State-owned or private accommodation including property pledged by members of the public.
 The type of accommodation you will be offered depends on what is available at that time.
+You may have to stay in a community centre, sports ground or in tented accommodation for a period.

 If you refuse 2 offers of accommodation, you will not get any more offers.
 You can read frequently asked questions about IPAS accommodation (pdf) in Ukrainian (pdf) and Russian (pdf).

-If you arrive in Ireland at a port or airport that does not process applications for temporary protection, you can get accommodation for up to 2 nights.
+If you arrive in Ireland at a port or airport that does not process applications for temporary protection, you can get accommodation for up to 2 nights, if it is available.
 You should apply for temporary protection during this time.

 If you don’t need a place to stay immediately (because you are staying with family or friends), you can ask for this help at any time later on.

-If you need accommodation and you are already in Ireland, you can email the International Protection Accommodation Service (IPAS) at email@example.com or visit a Ukraine Support Centre.
+If you need accommodation and you are already in Ireland, you can email email@example.com.
+You may have to wait until accommodation is available.

 Include the following information in your email: